-Assignments are always due on the first class meeting of the week.
+Assignments are always due on Fridays at noon.
+Know that on Friday of each week, you should have something to submit for evaluation, even if it's just participation on Twitter.
 Due dates are indicated in parentheses after the lesson's title.
-Some lessons will require more work (reading and research), so you should familiarize yourself with each lesson well before its due date.
+Some lessons will require more work, so you should familiarize yourself with each lesson well before its due date.
 Be sure to plan ahead and begin lessons early.
 Most of them require discussion which becomes increasingly difficult as the due date nears.